Emily (Dave Koz song)

 "Emily" is the debut single by American smooth jazz saxophonist Dave Koz, from his self-titled debut album released in 1990.
 The album proved to be one of the first to spawn hit singles in the genre smooth jazz.

+The song was written for his then newborn niece.

 Track listings and appearances

 The song has appeared on several albums apart from Dave Koz, notably in Pure Moods and Greatest Hits.